telstra/open-kilda/docs/design/server42/README.md

 I propose to use Linux network namespaces.
 That gives us the ability not to play with IP:PORT for each service.
 One of the advantages of this approach is that we don't need to create a complex code in applications, what simplifies the entire codebase.
-Also, if Kilda users don't need ZDD, they just don't set up it.
+Also, if OpenKilda users don't need ZDD, they just don't set up it.